 The rally will be divided into a number of legs, each leg ending with a meal stop or overnight stop.
 Each leg is divided into Transit stages and Regularity stages.
 Transit stages give a stage time that is adequate for completing the stage well within speed limits.
 Your time will not be recorded in these stages.
-Regularity stages list specific average speeds, which are below the posted speed limits, which you must maintain in each part of the stage.
+Regularity stages list specific average speeds, which are below the posted speed limits, which you must maintain in each part of the stage in order to remain on time.
 Your timing in these stages determines your score.

-Timing controls will be in regularity stages only, at various unannounced locations, and will not be placed near stop signs or busy intersections.
+Timing controls will be in regularity stages only, at various unannounced locations, and will not be placed within 200 meters of stop signs, yield signs, traffic signals or the regularity's start or finish, nor near busy intersections.
 Cars may not slow down excessively within sight of a timing control.
-At the control official's discretion the time may be recorded early when that happens.
+At the control official's discretion, the time may be recorded early when that happens.
 Procedure when approaching a control is simply to drive straight past without stopping.
 The control official will record your time.
 For double-checking the results, you may wish to note the time and mileage at each control, but this is not required.

 Winter Timing: Scoring is one point per second early or late, from a grace period that depends on your time at the immediately previous control, but is always at least one second each way.
 At the first control in a leg, the grace period is one second each way.
 At each subsequent control in the leg, the grace period is extended to your time at the immediately previous control.
 Thus, if you are late x seconds at one control, the grace period at the next control will be from one second early to x seconds late, or one second late, whichever is greater.
-If you are early x seconds at a control, the grace period at the next control will be from one second early, whichever is greater.
+If you are early x seconds at a control, the grace period at the next control will be from one second second early, whichever is greater.
 In every case, the grace period depends only on the immediately previous control.
 As long as you are running close to perfect time, this is effectively a perfect time event.
 If you have a problem, however, and lose some time (e.g. stuck in a snow bank) you don't need to make up all of your time immediately, but you are encouraged to work your way gradually back towards perfect time.